Fact checked by Jonathan Eilenberg

 Keep these considerations in mind for comfortable stomach sleeping:

-Tucking another thin and soft pillow under your pelvis is a good way to keep your spine aligned and relieve pressure points while you’re deep in dreamland.
-Your pelvis will get enough lift to keep your spine neutral and minimize chances for lower back pain.6
+Tucking another thin and soft pillow under your torso is a good way to keep your spine aligned and relieve pressure points while you’re deep in dreamland.
+Your torso will get enough lift to keep your spine neutral and minimize chances for lower back pain.6

 Combination sleepers need a little of everything for the best sleep.
 If you’re not committed to one sleep position and instead rotate around through the night, you’re a Goldilocks type—meaning you’ll need a pillow that’s not too firm and not too soft but just right.

 You’ll want to look for the best pillow for all sleep positions—a pillow that is firm and supportive but able to adjust and form to your many movements.
 While you might be rotating in your sleep and unaware of how you move, you should at least start the night with proper head and neck alignment.

 If you find yourself switching to your side a lot, you can stash an extra pillow within reach to place between your knees or under your pelvis to maintain body alignment and get comfy quickly.

 When you top your bed with the right pillow for your sleep needs, you may find better quality sleep sooner than you think.
 Pillow type and positioning can also play a role in promoting healthy rest.
 Here are some of the ways the perfect pillow position can lead to better quality sleep:

 Beyond the physical health benefits, overall pillow comfort plays a big role in sleep quality as well.
 When you feel cozy and comfortable, it’s easier for you to go to sleep.
 And a comfortable sleeping area encourages you to stay asleep longer, allowing you to complete your full sleep cycles and wake up feeling rested and refreshed instead of cranky, groggy, and tired.